ankki457/Checkout_with_Strip-MERN/README.md

 Share via YouTube or as a downloadable file.

----

-Key Notes

-1. Stripe Keys:

-Use test mode keys for development.

-Do not share your secret key in public repositories.

-2. Database Setup:

-Ensure MongoDB is running locally or configure it to connect to a remote cluster.
+Ensure MongoDB is running remote cluster.

-3. Webhook Secret:

-Obtain from the Stripe Dashboard under Webhook settings.

 ---